X3.1 Controlled oxygen delivery

 High flow oxygen via a Hudson mask or non-rebreather mask should be avoided, as it is rarely necessary and may lead to hypoventilation and worsening respiratory acidosis and increased mortality.
 A randomised study has demonstrated that in the pre-hospital emergency setting titrated oxygen via nasal cannula compared with high flow oxygen reduced mortality by 78% in COPD patients (NNH=14) (Austin 2010) [evidence level II].
-Nonetheless, a recent retrospective study of patients with exacerbations of COPD admitted to a New South Wales hospital between 2011 and 2013 found that oxygen concentrations of greater than 28% were still delivered to the majority of patients, both in the ambulance and the emergency department (Susanto 2015).
-Similarly, in a Victorian retrospective case file emergency department audit of patients admitted to hospital with exacerbation of COPD between Jan 2012 and March 2013, 84.4% had a final ambulance oxygen saturation reading of > 93% (95% CI 79.5 to 88.3%) (Chow 2016).
+In an observational study from the UK of 1027 patients admitted across 6 hospitals with an exacerbation of COPD and receiving supplemental oxygen, Echevarria et al reported that in-hospital mortality was lowest in those with admission oxygen saturations between 88 and 92%.
+This mortality effect was dose-responsive with mortality rates highest in the sub-group with oxygen saturations 97-100%.
+The effect was also present in patients with normocapnia.
+The authors recommend that all patients with COPD receiving supplemental oxygen should have an oxygen saturation target of 88-92% independent of the presence of hypercapnia (Echevarria 2020).
+In a Victorian retrospective case file emergency department audit of patients admitted to hospital with exacerbation of COPD between Jan 2012 and March 2013, 84.4% had a final ambulance oxygen saturation reading of > 93% (95% CI 79.5 to 88.3%) (Chow 2016).
+A retrospective Australian study examined oxygen use in 111 patients admitted with hypercapnia due to an exacerbation of COPD.
+Over-oxygenation was common and was significantly more likely to occur on non-respiratory ward admissions (76% vs 57%, p=0.03) (Anderson 2020).
 In Wellington, New Zealand, an audit of patients with an exacerbation of COPD transferred by ambulance to hospital was undertaken, before and after an education program to reduce high concentration oxygen delivery was undertaken (Pilcher 2015).
 Significantly fewer patients received high concentrations of oxygen in 2010; however, concern was voiced by the authors about the continued use of high concentration oxygen to drive nebulisers.
 Education may be the key to changing practice.